interep-project/docs/docs/introduction.md

 # Introduction

 :::caution
 This documentation refers to the latest version of Interep ([kovan.interep.link](https://kovan.interep.link)), which is still at an early stage.
-The production environment ([interep.link](https://interep.link)) still refers to the old MVP version and it will be updated soon.
 :::

 ## Overview